 Changes to other elements of your game’s presence on Twitch, such as the name, must be submitted via a support request.

 As the owner of a game, you can access daily and quarterly insights on your game’s activity on Twitch.
 To learn more, see Insights and Analytics.

 Organization owners can specify, on a per Extension basis, where any payouts will be received.

 Note: If you have an existing Extension (with or without monetization enabled), our support team can migrate this Extension to your organization.
 The owner of the Extension must have a permission level of admin or higher in the destination organization.

-After adding a billing manager (see steps above), follow the steps below to enable monetization on an Extension:
+After adding a billing manager (see the previous steps), follow these steps to enable monetization on an Extension:

 - Navigate to an Extension.
 On either the version listing page or the page of a specific version, click the Extension Settings button, under the main navigation bar.